ryx/opendatalayer-builder/README.md

     outputPath: 'build',
     outputFilename: 'odl-bundle-test.js',
     // This block defines the plugins to be included in the package, together with
     // their configuration and the respective deployment rules.
-A rule defines under
+A rule defines the
-    // which circumstances to plugin will be activated (i.e. receive data) during runtime.
+    // circumstances und which the plugin will be activated (i.e. receive data)
+    // during runtime.
     plugins: {
       'opendatalayer-plugin-exmaple': {
         config: { someValue: 'FOO-BAR-123' },